POSTS TAGGED: poweruser

-Posted October 3, 2013 By: Will Verduzco
+Posted October 3, 2013 at 03:00 am by Will Verduzco

 Aside from Active Notifications, one of the Moto X‘s coolest features is undoubtedly its touchless controls.
 Rather than having to first open Google Now before saying the hot word, this can be done anywhere without ever laying a finger on the device.
 Now thanks to XDA Forum Member RSenG2x, you can have similar functionality on your own device.